-On behalf of our hundreds of member organizations, we write to offer our insights and recommendations on legislation aimed at addressing per- and polyfluoroalkyl substances (PFAS) contamination.
+On behalf of our hundreds of member organizations, we write to express our support for The Water Systems PFAS Liability Protection Act, which was introduced by Representatives John Curtis (R-UT) and Marie Gluesenkamp Perez (D-WA).
 The WateReuse Association is a not-for-profit trade association for water utilities, businesses, non-profit organizations, and research entities that work together to advance water recycling as a multi-benefit tool.
 WateReuse and its state and regional sections represent more than 200 water utilities serving over 60 million customers, and over 300 businesses and organizations across the country.